sealerio/sealer/docs/user-guide/get-started.md

 if you're using cloud mod, sealer will delete the infra resource too.

 ## Upgrade
-Specify whick image you want to use for upgrading as well as the cluster's name you want to upgrade via a flag "-c".
+Specify whick image you want to use for upgrading as well as the cluster name you want to upgrade via a flag "-c".

 ```shell script
 sealer upgrade registry.cn-beijing.aliyuncs.com/sealer-io/kubernetes:v1.19.9_develop -c my-cluster